 Four major fields and eight minor fields are currently available within our program.

-MA students have broad latitude in choosing courses and do not have to select a major or minor field, although most do identify with a field of study or department.
-At the doctoral level, the distinction among fields becomes more important.
-PhD students must prepare for both written and oral examinations in one major field and one minor field.
+At the doctoral level, PhD students must prepare for both written and oral examinations in one major field and one minor field.

 A large proportion of research in political science draws its data from the American context.

 Comprehensive examinations in this field will be constructed so that questions will require knowledge of two American Politics subfields: Government Institutions and Political Behavior.
 Students will be held accountable for basic works, as well as journal articles and major books published during the previous five years.

 Students majoring or minoring in American Politics are required to take a core seminar: POLS 6100, Pre-Seminar in American Politics.
 Additional courses should be selected in consultation with the student’s major professor and advisory committee.

 Using the comparative method, students working in this field examine such phenomena as behavioral patterns and systems, governmental institutions and structures, policy processes and outcomes, and political goals and strategies.
 These phenomena are considered both within and across national systems.
 Nation-states are taken as the primary, but not exclusive, units of analysis.

 Students preparing for comprehensive examinations in this field should expect some general questions that deal with the comparative approach to politics: its evolution, its major practitioners, its leading conceptual frameworks or paradigms, its utility, its contributions, difficulties or problems in its application, and ways of surmounting these problems.
 In addition, they will be required to answer questions from two subfields: Developed Systems and Developing Systems.